Expand description

 page allocator, or

-s), they can be added to intrusive data structures without allocating at all.
+statics), they can be added to intrusive data structures without allocating at all.
 This makes intrusive data structures useful in code that cannot allocate — for example, we might use intrusive lists of memory regions to implement a heap allocator. - Intrusive data structures may offer better performance than other linked or node-based data structures, since allocator overhead is avoided.

-when shouldn’t i use intrusive data structures?
+§when shouldn’t i use intrusive data structures?

 - Intrusive data structures require the elements stored in a collection to be